 - Government Claims: Six months from the date of the accident.

 It’s important to know which statute of limitations will apply to your specific case.
 Missing the deadline could prevent you from getting the money you deserve.
-Speak with an experienced Orange County personal injury lawyer to protect your right to recover compensation.
+Speak with an experienced Orange County injury lawyer to protect your right to recover compensation.

 Tolling the Statute of Limitations